circlefin/malachite/Docs/architecture/adr-001-architecture.md

 - The abstraction offered by `enum Input` state machine input encapsulates all the complexity of `upon` clauses, it simplifies reasoning about the pure state machine logic within the Round State Machine.
 - The semantics of counting votes and reasoning about thresholds is grouped into the Vote Keeper module and clearly separates that concern from the state machine logic.
-- Functionality is offloaded to the host system wherever possible: The concerns of scheduling, managing, and firing timeouts.
+- Functionality is offloaded to the host system wherever possible: the concerns of scheduling, managing, and firing timeouts.
-- All sources of non-determinism have been excluded outside the boundaries of the consensus implementation, e.g. `valid` method, timeouts, I/O triggers, thus simplifying testing and reasoning about this system.
+- All sources of non-determinism are outside the boundaries of the consensus implementation, e.g. `valid` method, timeouts, I/O triggers, thus simplifying testing and reasoning about this system.
-- TODO: Events vs. Messages positive consequences.

 ### Negative